 There are two types of parentage testing procedures, these are:

-- Peace of mind testing – this type of testing is more commonly known as non-NATA testing or self-sampling and does not meet the legal requirements of a court-ordered test.
-This is because samples are taken by the individual as opposed to an authorized collector such as a pathologist.
-Once a sample is collected they are sent to an authorized collector for analysis.
+- Peace of mind testing – this type of testing is more commonly known as non-NATA testing or self-sampling and does not meet the legal requirements of a Court ordered test.
+This is because samples are taken by the individual as opposed to an authorised collector such as a Pathologist.
+Once a sample is collected, they are sent to an authorised collector for analysis.
 This test can cost anywhere upwards of $150+.

-Above all else, parentage testing provides peace of mind for both the father and the child who both have the right to know if they are biologically related.
-The decision of a father to pursue parenting arrangements for a child who is biologically he is a matter for the individual.
+Above all else, parentage testing provides peace of mind for both the Father and the child, who both have the right to know if they are biologically related.
+The decision of a Father to pursue parenting arrangements for a child who is biologically his is a matter for the individual.